 Price and Discount

-Normally one 5-day kit costs $250 but lately they’ve been discounting it to $199.
-If you use the link and code below, that would bring the price down to $169 for a one-time purchase or $160 per kit if you bought a 3-pack. *Note that this coupon code will not work on subscription orders.*
+Normally one 5-day kit costs $250 but lately they’ve been discounting it to $199 or even less.
+If you use our link and promo code TRIALANDEATER, you get an additional 15% off of the sale price!
+The price per kit is an even better deal if you get the 3-pack, but do note that this coupon code will not work on subscription orders.